rintala/DD2423/lab2/answers_jr_lab2.md

 ![sobel_operator](img/sobel_operator.png)

 These two kernels are convolved with the image, and by we will thus get one approximation of the horizontal changes in derivative and one approx. of the vertical changes in derivative.
+The sobel operator smoothens the image by some amount, hence it is less susceptibel to noise.
+Produces slightly thicker edges however - poorer edge localization.
+Roberts operator for instance, a bit thinner (better located) edges, could miss some edges - sensitive to noise.

 Comparing the size of tools and dxtools: